 Water expands when it freezes and floats, unlike many liquids, meaning that ice can insulate the underlying fluid from freezing further.
 If water sank when frozen, this would allow another layer of water to freeze and sink.
 In stages, all the water would freeze, making the chemical reactions behind life impossible.
 The floors of oceans and lakes would be covered with glaciers of ice that never melt.

 Wow!
-This 2 minute video will boggle your mind:
+Gather the children…this 2 minute video will boggle your minds:

 So we must decide for ourselves what we are going to believe.
 We certainly have to admit that the odds of all these factors occurring so that life could emerge are infinitesimally small.